ONSdigital/csvcubed/tests/profiling/README.md

 # How to Profile csvcubed

+A profile is a set of statistics that describes how often and for how long various parts of the program executed.

 ## Flamegraph Profiling

+Flamegraph allow to visualize relations between functions in a very compact and understandable manner
 ### step 1

 Run a poetry install to make sure the shell is up to date (for the py-spy package, memory_profiler and matplotlib)